lh3/sdg/README.md

 ### Performance

 So far, the reformat tool has only been tested on toy examples.
-It probably has bugs that may show up on other examples.
+It probably has bugs that may show up on other graphs.
 Nonetheless, the underlying implementation is very efficient and should work with huge real-world graphs in principle.